 From The opal Mines To Completion

 Rough opals are uncut stone direct from the opal mines.
-Rough opal are uncut and unshaped gemstones, which are sold after cleaning, to either opal cutters who are using them for a hobby, or for serious processional cutters who on-sell the completed stones to jewelers and opal manufacturers.
+Rough opal are uncut and unshaped gemstones, which are sold after cleaning, to either opal cutters who are using them for a hobby, or for serious professional cutters who on-sell the completed stones to jewelers and opal manufacturers.
 Australian opal mines are the source of most of the worlds production of opals, being over 90% of the supplies.
 Opal rough can come in all colors and shades.
 Broadly speaking, white and crystal opal rough comes from the Coober Pedy fields in South Australia, black opal comes from Lightning Ridge in NSW, and boulder opal comes from Queensland.

 Feeding the Rough Opal Jewelry manufacturers